AdobeDocs/commerce-cloud-service.en/help/cloud-guide/cdn/fastly-configuration.md

    >[!NOTE]
    >
-   >Ignore the link to create a Fastly API token.
-Use the [Fastly credentials (Service ID and API token) provided by Adobe](#get-fastly-credentials) provided.
+   >Do not select the link to create the Fastly API token.
+Instead, use the [Fastly credentials (Service ID and API token) provided by Adobe](#get-fastly-credentials) provided by Adobe.

 1. Click **Test credentials**.